Alejogb1/job-board/blog-data/how-can-i-change-the-location-of-airflow-database-files.md

 id: "how-can-i-change-the-location-of-airflow-database-files"
 ---

-Alright, let’s tackle this one.
-I've been there, elbow-deep in airflow configurations, wrestling… err, *dealing* with unexpected storage growth and the need to relocate those database files.
+, let’s tackle this one.
+I've been there, elbow-deep in airflow configurations, wrestling… err, _dealing_ with unexpected storage growth and the need to relocate those database files.
 It’s a situation that, surprisingly, comes up more often than one might expect, especially as your airflow setup matures.

 The default location for Airflow's metadata database, often a sqlite file when you're starting out, isn’t always ideal for long-term use or production environments.
 It might be on the same disk as your airflow installation, potentially creating a bottleneck, or it might just be in a location that's difficult to manage or backup.
 So, let’s explore the how and why of relocating those files.